 The Butler Window Restoration Project

 The Butler Window is one of the most popular locations in the Garden for photos, proposals, and special memories, and has become an iconic “Instagram-worthy” Garden moment.
-The intense usage, however, has resulted in soil compaction near the Window and erosion on the hillside below.
-The Conservancy’s plan is to stabilize and improve the landscape adjacent to the Window that will both protect this historic artifact and create an attractive gathering space for small events.
+The intense usage, however, resulted in soil compaction near the Window and erosion on the hillside below.
+The project included plans to stabilize and improve the landscape adjacent to the Window to protect this historic artifact and create an attractive gathering space for small events.

-Because of its location on a slope, the project is challenging and therefore costly.
-As exhibited in the included schematics, our goal is to level surrounding areas and create terraces to accentuate the window’s beautiful curved pink granite.
-The support walls can serve as terrace separations or double as visitor seating.
+Because of its location on a slope, the project came with its challenges.
+As exhibited in the included schematics, the goal was to level surrounding areas and create terraces to accentuate the window’s beautiful curved pink granite.
+The support walls serve as terrace separations and double as visitor seating.
 The investment to terrace the landscape, including a defined walking path, helps preserve the window by stabilizing the ground with the bonus of enhanced visitor interaction.

 Thank You To Our Supporters